an1006634493/Ci-Generation-Based-on-GPT-2/README.md

 ```
 sh train.sh
 ```
-- If you want to pretrain or train on other setting, please defin your own training bash file.
+- If you want to pretrain or train on other setting, please define your own training bash file.

 ## Generating